 Student Appearance Policy

-Students are expected to wear a face covering to school each day.
-The only exemptions to the face covering requirement are for students who are younger than two years of age, have trouble breathing, or are incapacitated, or otherwise unable to remove the cover without assistance.
-Students who have medical conditions that make it difficult for them to wear a face covering may also be provided with appropriate accommodations to ensure the safety of that student and the rest of the school community.
+Students are expected to wear a face covering/mask to school each day.
+The only exemptions to the face covering/mask requirement are for students who are younger than two years of age, have trouble breathing, or are incapacitated, or otherwise unable to remove the cover without assistance.
+Students who have medical conditions that make it difficult for them to wear a face covering/mask may also be provided with appropriate accommodations to ensure the safety of that student and the rest of the school community.
 Students who do not comply with the student appearance policy are subject to disciplinary action and will be required to change into appropriate attire.

 Appropriate student dress helps the school maintain an atmosphere conducive to learning not only during school hours, but also at all school functions.